 Selling a shared ownership property

-selling shared ownership
+selling a shared ownership property

 What is shared ownership?